 Located at Bøstad, the Lofotr Viking Museum lies on Vestvågøy Island.
-It is a excellent chieftain’s house standing 272 ft., which was rebuilt and dated back to around 500AD.
+It is an excellent chieftain’s house standing 272 ft., which was rebuilt and dated back to around 500AD.

-It offers great Viking exhibits as well as short film regarding chieftain’s lifestyle and his family, along with innovative tours and artifacts explored on the site in archaeological digs.
+This is one of the most interesting, things to do in Lofoten.
+It offers great Viking exhibits as well as short films regarding the chieftain’s lifestyle and his family, along with innovative tours and artifacts explored on the site in archaeological digs.